-In addition, the Company likewise entered into a Memorandum of Agreement (2022 MOA) with the majority stockholders of a mass media entity, Philippine CollectiveMedia Corporation ("PCMC Shareholders"), wherein the PCMC Shareholders shall jointly subscribe to 1,679,966,400 common shares of the Company to be paid in the form of PCMC shares in order to obtain the business, assets and ownership of PCMC.
+The Company entered into a Memorandum of Agreement (2022 MOA) with the majority stockholders of Golden Peregrine (GP) to acquire a mass media entity, Philippine Collective Media Corporation ("PCMC Shareholders").
+In the 2022 MOA (as amended), the GP Shareholders shall jointly subscribe to 1,645,000,000 common shares of the Company to be paid in the form of GP shares in order to obtain the business, assets and ownership of PCMC.
 After the transaction, the PCMC Shareholders will jointly gain control and majority ownership of approximately 70% of outstanding capital stock of the Company.
-The parties are currently pursuing actions to meet the closing conditions under the 2022 MOA.
+The parties are currently pursuing actions to meet the closing conditions under the 2022 MOA (as amended).
 With PCMC's national franchise, the Company may use this as leverage to provide other content providers an avenue to broadcast their contents regionally and nationwide for profit.